-The novation process was managed by the solicitors appointed by NIE PLC, who represented both SONI and our then parent company NIE PLC.
+NIE PLC.
 This followed a process with which the Utility Regulator was familiar and communicated in October 2007.
-The Utility Regulator Information Notice can be found here79.
+The Utility Regulator Information Notice can be found here81.

-SONI did not have separate legal representation for this exercise and given the passage of time, does not, as far as we have been able to determine in the

-77 https://www.semcommittee.com/sites/semcommittee.com/files/media-files/AIP-SEM-07-571%20Go%20Live%20Announcement.pdf time given to us, appear to hold any records related to this process (other than copies of the formal legal documents themselves)
+SONI did not have separate legal representation for this exercise and given the passage of time, does not, as far as we have been able to determine in the time given to us, appear to hold any records related to this process (other than copies of the formal legal documents themselves)